 - Might require collateral

-- Gets more expensive with lower credit
+- It gets more expensive with a lower credit score

 Business Loans For Women Product Comparison